 6. Dog urine with a strong smell of ammonia

 It may be difficult to recognize if your dog has a bladder infection.
-Any dog can get a bladder infection, however, bladder infections are most common in female dogs.
+Any dog can get a bladder or urinary tract infection, however, bladder infections are most common in female dogs.
 It you notice your dog straining while trying to urinate, this may be a sign that your dog has developed a bladder infection.